davidoboy/dotfiles/windows/glazewm/readme.md

 Depending on your screen size you may need to adjust the sizes of the componenets and the max text limit to get a similar look.
 Hopefully this explains everything, might not even make sense.

 **This component is very buggy, as I'm not good with this stuff, so please only use it if you are fine with experiencing the bugs.
 The code is also a mess, stuff may not be efficient or done well and sometimes may require authentication again.
-You may also encounter other errors as I have not added error handling for everything like when an album title contains quotataion marks it can break.**
+You may also encounter other errors as I have not added error handling for everything like when an album title contains quotation marks it can break.**

-Hope fully you can understanding everything.
+Hope fully everything makes sense.

 # Spotify Component